 Calculated with an average EU electricity mix.
-The conventional spreader included in this study is the STS45.
-Assuming that these products have longer lifetime than the warranteed time, the spreaders are expected to have a second life and therefore are used somewhere else due to which the end-of-life has been excluded from the system boundaries.
+Assuming that these products have longer lifetime than the warranteed time, the spreaders are expected to have a second life and therefore are used somewhen else due to which the end-of-life has been excluded from the system boundaries.